 POLIN Music Festival: #online

-It is going to be a special edition of POLIN Music Festival indeed - there will be no symphony orchestra, no standing ovation at the Museum auditorium, no hugging after the concerts, no small talk in the foyer.
-We will not be able to breathe in this unique air, still vibrating with the sounds of music, and we will surely miss it.
-However, organizing concerts online will allow us to take you on a journey.
+It was a special edition of POLIN Music Festival indeed - no symphony orchestra, no standing ovation at the Museum auditorium, no hugging after the concerts, no small talk in the foyer.
+However, organizing concerts online allowed us to prepare a great journey.

 - 26-28 February (Friday-Sunday)